DangerousFreedom1984/monero_inflation_checker/README.md

 > pip install -r requirements.txt

-You have to have a full node running in your computer in order to perform the verifications.
+There are two options to use the MIC verifier.

+1) Using your own full node.
 The standard connection parameters are:

 > username,password = 'username','password'

 > rpc_connection = AuthServiceProxy(service_url='http://{0}:{1}@127.0.0.1:18081/json_rpc'.format(username, password))

+2) Using a public node.
+The standard public node is from Seth for Privacy ('http://node.sethforprivacy.com:18089/')

-You can change them at 'com_db.py' according to your needs.
+You can change the connection parameters at 'com_db.py' according to your needs.

 ## Running MIC

-After installing the required packages and having a full node running, you can simply type:
+After installing the required packages, you can simply type:

 > python3 MIC.py

-## Contact:
+## Contact

 Please feel free to reach out at monero-inflation-checker@protonmail.com